kdbinsidebrains/site/_project/03-module.md

 ## Create Module

-If you need new module for Q code, there is nothinge more simple rathen than press + (plus) button at the modules' toolbar and choose 'KDB+ Q' module type:
+If you need a new module for Q code, there is nothing more simple rather than press + (plus) button at the modules' toolbar and choose 'KDB+ Q' module type:

 ![moduleCreateSDK](/assets/images/project/module/moduleCreateSDK.png)